B13-tainguyen/hx-ui-automation/README.md

 - Visual testing using Applitools
 - Log mechansim

-## Test execution:

-- Checkout the codebase
-- Install the packages using npm install
-- Run the tests by using npm run wdio-\* (local/chrome/docker/appium/.......)
-Please refer the package.json scripts.

-## Accessibility testing:
-- npm run wdio-ally
-- Report will be generated in artifacts directory

 ## Visual testing:
 - npm run wdio-visual
 - Require the applitool licence and either export the Key as an environment variable or update directly in the code, constant file

-## Points to consider:

-- Use the set/export for setting up the headless option in package.json as per the platform
-- Add/Update browserstack/saucelabs credentials before executing in the cloud
-- Add/Update the app capabilities while executing the native App scenarios
-- Add/Update the capabilities for each service as per the requirement
-- Add/Update the context keys for all the shared data which is easier to track
-- Define the types for any model used in the code
-- Add/Update the generic reused methods in the Page class
-- Add/Update all other utility functions in the utils package

 ### Please feel free to update the features and contribute in maintaing this project.